hashbite/gatsby-transformer-video/README.md

 ## Prerequisites

 To properly convert and analyze videos, this relies on `ffmpeg` and `ffprobe`.
-These will be **downloaded automatically** except you turn it off via configuration.
+If these are not available for your node process, they will be **downloaded automatically**.

 If you want to use your own version of `ffmpeg` and `ffprobe`, it should be compiled with at least the following flags enabled: